Queue-Fair/cloudflare/README.md

 **11.** To enable the Worker on your site, **Add route**, and it's `*mysite.com/*` for the Route, for **Worker** it's whatever name you chose in Step 3 (probably `queue-fair-adapter`).
 If you see an **Environment** setting, it should be `Production`, and we recommend you change **Request limit failure mode** from `Fail closed` to `Fail open` if you are on the CloudFlare Free plan.
 This will mean that if your 100,000 free worker requests per day quota is exeeded, your site will still display - it will just be unprotected by Queue-Fair once the limit is reached.

 NOTE: The stars matter!
 Without a star at the beginning, a malicious visitor could add an extra subdomain and potentially get through.
-If you don't have the star at the end, then only the specific path you give Cloudflare will have the Adapter and no other URLs, such that a visitor could add a query string parameter and potentially get through, so always **start and end** your Workers Routes with a *.
+If you don't have the star at the end, then only the specific path you give will have the Adapter and no other URLs, such that a visitor could add a query string parameter and potentially get through, so always **start and end** your Workers Routes with `*`.

 **12.** Hit **Save** when you are finished with the **Add route** dialog.